 The JULCD, JUST Capital’s diversified live index of companies adhering to these simple performance principles, has outperformed its benchmark by some 400 basis points over the 18 months since inception.
 These companies create U.S. jobs at a 20 percent higher rate, employ twice as many workers in the U.S., produce 45 percent lower greenhouse gas emissions per dollar of revenue, paid 71 percent less in fines for consumer sales-terms violations, gave 2.3x more to charity, paid 94 percent less in Equal Employment Opportunity Commission Fines, and generated a 7 percent higher Return on Equity (ROE).

 On June 13, Goldman Sachs Asset Management launched the JUST U.S. Large Cap Equity ETF (Ticker: JUST), which was designed to track the JULCD.
-The response thus far from the investment community has been energizing – we were advised by GSAM that the JUST ETF ended first day of trading with $251M in assets, making it the single most successful ESG ETF launch ever, and in the top 10 equity ETF launches in history.
+The response thus far from the investment community has been energizing – we were advised by GSAM that the JUST ETF ended first day as one of the most successful ESG ETF launches to date.

 JUST Capital will continue to track the performance of just companies, in an effort to shed light on the impacts – both financial and societal – of aligning business behaviors with the priorities of the American public.
 Investing for return and social impact is a theme no investment professional should ignore.